UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter7/Kaleidoscope-ch7.md

 front-end to convert to SSA form directly.

 >[!IMPORTANT]
->There is no need for a language front-end to convert to SSA form directly.
-In fact, manually converting
+>***In LLVM There is no need for a language front-end to convert to SSA form directly!*** In fact,
-> to SSA form it is strongly discouraged!
-LLVM already has very efficient, and more importantly, well
+> ***manually*** converting to SSA form is strongly discouraged!
+LLVM already has very efficient,
-> tested, support for converting to SSA form (though how that works might be a bit surprising).
-The use
+> and more importantly, well tested, support for converting to SSA form (though how that works might
-> of this support is the focus of this chapter.
+> be a bit surprising - read on!).
+The use of this support is the focus of this chapter.

 ## Mutable Variables in LLVM
 ### Mutable Variables vs. SSA, What's the big deal?